-The following offences will be viewed by the organisation as gross misconduct:
+- 5.1 The following offences will be viewed by Hanover as gross misconduct: - unauthorised use of the Hanover's assets and equipment

-- unauthorised use of the Association's assets and equipment - failure you maintain SSSC registration or removal from register - insubordination eg refusal to carry out duties or obey reasonable instructions, except where employee safety may reasonably be in jeopardy - breach of the Hanover Code of Conduct - intentional discriminatory behaviour, sexual harassment, harassment in relation to any other of the protected characteristics set out in the Equality Act 2010, bullying or violent, dangerous or intimidatory conduct - serious breach of rules, policies or procedures, especially those designed to ensure safe operation - divulging or misusing confidential information - theft of fraud - possession or consumption of alcohol or drugs whilst on the premises, or intoxication by reason of alcohol or drugs, which could affect work performance in any way or have an impact on other employees - unauthorised or inappropriate use of e-mail, Internet and/or computer systems - falsification of any Association records including reports, accounts, expenses claims or self-certification forms - bringing unauthorised person(s) onto Association premises.

-This list of examples is not exhaustive or exclusive, and offences of a similar nature will be dealt with under this procedure.
-Gross misconduct will result in the initiation or escalation of the Association's disciplinary procedure, and may result in immediate dismissal without notice or pay in lieu of notice.
+- failure you maintain SSSC registration or removal from register - insubordination e.g. refusal to carry out duties or obey reasonable instructions, except where employee safety may reasonably be in jeopardy - breach of the Hanover Code of Conduct - intentional discriminatory behaviour, sexual harassment, or harassment related to any other of the protected characteristics set out in the Equality Act 2010,(e.g. bullying or violent, dangerous or intimidatory conduct) - serious breach of rules, policies or procedures, especially those designed to ensure safe operation - divulging or misusing confidential information - theft or fraud - possession or consumption of alcohol or drugs whilst on the premises, or intoxication by reason of alcohol or drugs, which could affect work performance in any way or have an impact on other employees - unauthorised or inappropriate use of e-mail, Internet and/or computer systems - falsification of any Hanover records including reports, accounts, expenses claims or self-certification forms - bringing unauthorised person(s) onto Hanover premises - serious breach of Health and Safety Rules whilst at work i.e. endangering the safety of oneself or others by disregarding Hanover's health and safety policies and procedures. - Not maintaining active Scottish Social Services Council (SSSC) registration or Protecting Vulnerable Groups (PVG) membership, which are legal requirements for working in regulated roles with vulnerable groups. - 5.2 This list of examples is not exhaustive or exclusive, and offences of a similar nature will be dealt with under this procedure.
+Gross misconduct will result in the initiation or escalation of the Hanover's disciplinary procedure, and may result in immediate dismissal without notice or pay in lieu of notice.